Landscape paintings Gallery.

 Landscape paintings are the quickest to paint.
-They are also the most difficult paintings to paint.
+Simultaneously, they are also the most difficult paintings to paint.
 All artists are just mere imitators of the great creator.
 Therefore we can only modify and stylize the creation that already exists.
 In landscape paintings the artist uses different techniques to represent the – solid ‘permanence’ of mountains and rock, the immutable fleeting nature of clouds, the variety of shapes, sizes, colours and characters of trees (this one is the most difficult) or the fragility of a blade of grass.
 For that reason learning to paint a landscape is an endless task.

 Land and Sky

 Somehow, the landscape artist is expected to fuse the leaden majesty of the land, with the vast emptiness of the sky.
 This means that light and colour play a crucial role in painting a landscape.
 Light and colour should unify these two opposing elements.

 Light plays a critical part in all my landscapes.

 My landscape art work is varied in subject matter and painting style.
-Most are executed in oils but some are done in pastels.
-They are mosty realist.
-I am hoping to soon begin producing digital art landscape work.
+Most are executed in oils.
+Some are done in pastels.
+They are mostly realist.
+In the near future I intend producing digital art landscape work.
 I hope to produce landscape art prints from these.

 Landscape art painting.

 Landscape art painting is in many ways the most difficult type of painting to undertake.
 Therefore it takes a special and unique use of paint to successfully represent a landscape.
-Many people can draw, but not a lot can paint a fine art landscape painting which works (possibly some abstract landscape art can be excepted from this).
-The range of techniques required to suggest a tree; to paint grass; to represent water; to paint the airy lightness of sky and clouds is so varied – and it takes some time to master the skills needed.
+Many people can draw, but not a lot can paint a fine art landscape painting which works (possibly some abstract landscapes art can be excepted from this).
+The range of techniques required to suggest a tree; to paint grass; to represent water; to paint the airy lightness of sky and clouds is very varied – therefore it takes some time to master the skills needed.
 Therefore there are few artists who can successfully paint a good landscape painting.

 Fine Art Landscape Paintings.